Kadakkal Revolt: Parallel administration

 The only administrative setup that prevailed in the region prior to the rebellion were a police outpost, forest office, postal services and a school.
 In this police outpost enjoyed a prominence and with the fall of police outpost as a result of agitation the control that Diwan of Travancore had over the area ceased to exist.
 The leadership of rebellion claimed swaraj in an area of approximately 14 sq. miles around Kadakkal (Kummil Pakuthi) and consider themselves as a state under the leadership of Franco Raghavan as Kadakkal Raja and a Dalit from Kurava community named Chanthiran Kaliyambi as his democratic minister (Janakiya Manthri).
 This leadership prevailed for eight days and they proclaimed that there was no need for Government officials and Government rule and that everything could be achieved by the co-operation and concerted action of the people.
 They fortified the area by closing down the school and setting up a camp at Kariath Mission School consisting of 1,000 gun carriers in order to prevent the coming of military forces, preventing the entry of Military, by cutting down trees into the roads and demolishing culverts, etc.

-There was another agitation called Kallara-Pangode Struggle took place during the same time in the region.
+There was another agitation called the Kallara-Pangode Struggle which took place during the same time in the region.

 Government action and aftermath

 On the ninth day military forces reached the area and they re-captured the liberated Kummil Pakuthy and re-established government control.
 The village was vandalised and looted by the forces.
 There were mass killings, arrests and arson.
 Most of the agitators were arrested in large numbers, and underwent prolonged judicial proceedings and became the victims of torture.
-A protestor named Adoor R Parameswaran Pillai who took part in this revolt was arrested and kept in jail for 141 days before presenting to the court.
+A protester named Adoor R Parameswaran Pillai who took part in this revolt was arrested and kept in jail for 141 days before presenting to the court.
 Five of the arrested victims had become martyrs.
 Agitators namely Beedi Velu, Ummini Sadanandan, Pangalkadu Narayanan, Mulakuthoppil Kunju died in police custody and Parayattu Vasu died in jail.
 Kadakkal Raja Raghavan and Janakiya Manthri Kaliyambi were arrested after an year.
 They were awarded life imprisonment but were released after few years.

 A special magistrate court was set up at Kottarakkara for trial.
 There were 62 accused in the case.
 Most of them were punished with lifelong imprisonment and forfeited all their properties.
 The attack on the police station as per the Government was tantamount to an attack against the Government.
 Hence many were charged with Section 112 of Travancore Penal Code which amounts to waging war against the country.
 The judgement by magistrate says "Police is the visible symbol of the Government, the conspicuous machinery through which law and order, which is the primary duty of the Government is maintained and that an attack directed against the police and their office is tantamount to an attack against the Government."

-As a National movement
+As a national movement

 Today the Ministry of Home Affairs (India) recognize the movement as an Indian independence movement and has included the struggle under Swatantra Sainik Samman Yojana 1980.